 The hot catalog backup is a policy-based backup, with all of the scheduling flexibility of a regular backup policy.
 This backup type is designed for highly active NetBackup environments where other backup activity usually takes place.

-You can use an option in the NetBackup Administration Console to start a manual backup of the NetBackup catalogs.
-Or, you can configure a NetBackup policy to automatically back up its catalogs.
+You can start a manual backup of the catalogs.
+Or, you can configure a policy to automatically back up its catalogs.